ksm2264/meshroomPupilShadow/README.md

 collection of files / dependencies.

-Set up rclone remote on TACC, plug in drive folder and it handles the rest
+Set up rclone remote on TACC, plug in drive folder and it handles the rest (lol not really though)